Bristol Renaissance Faire Letterboxes

 If you truly want to know the horrific reason, you best be very, very careful!
 For a creature that loves this kind of marshy area has made its home here.
 Not many of those who have seen it return to tell the tale.
 If you look carefully, and at a distance, you might be able to sight it among the reeds.
 The best viewing spot is at the first sloping wall support beam whose foot is at the spot where the less tame grasses begin.
 Can you see how some have attempted to walk through the tall grasses here?
 Notice that they don't get too far before their trail stops abruptly....

 DON'T FOLLOW THEIR TRAIL AND BECOME ANOTHER STATISTIC!!!
 Play it safer.
-Where the town wall meets the castle wall there is the last post of the town wall with a “spider” plant growing at the base.
-The creature is currently hiding under the “spider” plant there.
+Where the town wall meets the castle wall, the creature is currently hiding under a piece of concrete tile.
 Since you know it is there, you might be able to sneak up and trap the creature before it gets you!

 The Spellbook of Incantrix!
 (A letterbook!!)